-According to the Global Gender Gap report 2020 by the World Economic Forum, India has one of the widest gaps in women’s economic participation and opportunities.
+According to the Global Gender Gap report 2020 by the World Economic Forum, India has one of the widest gender gaps in women’s economic participation and opportunities.
 India ranks 145th out of 153 countries in the economic participation index.
 Only around 25% of women, compared with 82% of men in India, work.
-Apparently Indian women choose to stay away from the workforce!
+Apparently, Indian women choose to stay away from the workforce!
 Furthermore, female estimated earned income in India is a mere one-fifth of male income, which is also among the world’s lowest (144th).
 Women only account for 14% of leadership roles (136th) and 30% of professional and technical workers.
 Another report from McKinsey Global Institute suggests that women’s contribution to GDP in India has the lowest among all regions in the world.
 Considering the recent economic development and improvement in women’s education rate in India, it’s quite surprising that such a huge number of women prefer not to work.
 This post tries to explore why women in India stay away from the workforce.

 It is very important to understand the root causes of Indian women’s persistently low participation in the workforce.
-There are underlying cultural and social barriers combined with poor access, lack of resources, and poor policies behind Indian women’s absence in the work-force.
+There are underlying cultural and social barriers combined with poor access, lack of resources, and poor policies behind Indian women’s absence in the workforce.

-Working is prohibited
+Working is prohibited for Women

-Many women in India are still not allowed to work!
-You’ll often meet women in India who would tell you that their husbands or families don’t want or allow them to pursue a career.
-For married Indian women, doing anything against the families’ approval is almost impossible.
+Many women in India are not allowed to work!
+You’ll often meet women in India who would tell you that their husband or family don’t want or allow them to pursue a career.
+For married Indian women, doing anything against the family’s approval is almost impossible.
 Traditionally Indians believe that women’s participation in the workforce will negatively affect family, domestic work, and child care.

 McKinsey did a global survey where they asked two questions to both men and women- “When jobs are scarce, men should have more right to a job than women” and “When a mother works for pay, the children suffer.”
-Half or more of the respondents in India agreed with both the statements.
+Half or more of the respondents in India agreed with both statements.

 World Economic Forum suggested, if the Government compensates the unpaid work done by Indian women in the same way as paid work, it would contribute $0.3 trillion to India’s economic output.
 Indian women do most of this unpaid work willingly and it provides great satisfaction to them and their families.